girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 The `Advertisement` type has three fields `adName`, `CPC` (cost per click) and `noOfClicks` (number of clicks).
 The total income from ads is the product of `CPC` and `noOfClicks`.

-Let's modify the `main` function a little to include this new income stream.
+Let's modify the `main` function a little to include this new income stream:-

 ```go
 func main() {